 Examples of SMART Marketing Goals:

-- Increase the number of monthly leads by 10% by a July 1st.
+- Increase the number of monthly leads by 10% before July 1st

 Again, be realistic and accountable when setting your goals.
-Start by setting three major goals and work from there.
+Start by selecting three major goals and work from there.
 Don’t overwhelm yourself by setting 100 unrealistic goals.

 Now let’s dive into the checkup.

 First things first, do you have a marketing plan?
 Or are you a fly by the seat of your pants kind of company?
-If you haven’t put together a marketing plan, jump over to How to Create a Marketing Plan for some guidance.
+If you haven’t created a marketing plan, jump over to How to Create a Marketing Plan for some guidance.

 If you have a marketing plan, now’s the time for a revisit!
 Look at the goals that you outlined for your company.
 Are they SMART goals?